MattBerna17/UnitreeA1Locomotion/README.md

 ## Environment Design

-* The A1 has a floating base and 12 position actuators.

-* Each policy decision advances 10 MuJoCo frames, resulting in a 50 Hz control rate (0.02s dt).

-* Episodes last up to 15 seconds.
+* The A1 utilizes position actuators rather than pure torque control.
+Position control explicitly delegates high-frequency PD torque calculations to the lower-level solver, which mitigates the *sim-to-real* reality gap by protecting the physical robot from chaotic Out-of-Distribution network outputs.

+* The control frequency is set to 50 Hz, achieved by skipping 10 MuJoCo frames per policy step (0.02s dt).

+* The network output relies on Residual Control: actions are scaled by a factor of `0.25` and added to the robot's default joint positions.

 * The target velocity is dynamically sampled between `[0.3, -0.0, -1.0]` and `[0.3, 0.0, 1.0]` representing `(vx, vy, wz)`, allowing the robot to learn how to steer.

-* The 48-value observation includes base linear/angular velocity, projected gravity, desired velocity, joint positions relative to home, joint velocities, and the preceding action.

-* The reward combines linear and angular velocity tracking, healthy state, and foot-air-time terms.

-* Costs penalize actuator torque, vertical/angular velocity, abrupt action changes, joint limits, joint acceleration, base orientation, body height, flight phases, foot slip, and collisions.
+* The final step reward is clamped at zero using `max(rewards - penalties, 0.0)`.
+This Reward Shaping strategy prevents the *early termination anomaly* (policy suicide), ensuring the agent is incentivized to explore suboptimal gaits rather than intentionally crashing the robot to avoid accumulating negative scores.

 ## Training

-The `train.py` script has been expanded to support multiple reinforcement learning architectures:
+The `train.py` script supports multiple reinforcement learning architectures, highlighting the trade-off between sample efficiency and computational overhead:

-* **PPO:** Run utilizing 8 parallel environments for 3,000,000 timesteps.
-Reward normalization is safely enabled as they are on-policy algorithms.
+* **PPO:** Configured with a batch size of 64 and 2048 n_steps.
+It is highly stable and computationally fast (wall-clock time), leveraging large rollout buffers.
+Reward normalization is safely enabled via `VecNormalize` as it relies on on-policy data collection.

-* **SAC:** Runs utilizing 4 parallel environments for 1,000,000 timesteps.
-Reward normalization is strictly disabled to prevent replay buffer corruption over time.
-Action space is explicitly bounded to `[-1.0, 1.0]` for SAC compatibility.
+* **SAC:** Configured with `ent_coef="auto"` to maximize entropy for robust gait exploration, and performs 8 gradient steps per environment step.
+Reward normalization is strictly disabled to prevent replay buffer non-stationarity over time.